 But he messed up.
 He broke the rules, and is paying the price.

 I’m not worried about the LSU Football program.

-I’m worried about a young man that is obviously lacking guidance in his life as well as sound decision making skills.
+I’m worried about a young man that may be lacking guidance in his life as well as decision making skills.

 He has a tough road ahead and it will take something bigger than football to get him through this.

 It’s no surprise that Mo’s fave college player is the Honey Badger.
 I even took him to the SEC Championship Game in Atlanta for him to see Tyrann play up close.
 I used this situation to teach Mo a life lesson: No matter how good you are, you have to adhere to the rules.

 We have to remember athletes are human.
 Tyrann is 20 year old college Junior facing a huge crossroad.